The Importance of a 13-Week Cash Flow Forecast

 - Allows the business to identify non-core assets and create asset disposition plans – in these circumstances, businesses are forced to address assets that are non-core in nature to key business operations.
 These may be real estate, inventory, certain business lines that may be unprofitable, etc. If assets are non-core to operations and they can be monetized, they should be, or at least there should be some consideration of this possibility.
 Not only does this allow a business to generate cash, but it also removes management distraction and time from administering these assets.

-- Allows the business to address its vendors in a critical manner – with a cash flow forecast, the theoretical becomes the actual, and a light can be shone on vendors regardless of the type that is bleeding cash from the business but may not be generating significant ROI.
-With a forecast, the amount, timing, magnitude of these disbursements can be readily understood, and this can lead to better process on the front end in terms of identifying and approving vendors and vendor relationships.
+- Allows the business to address its vendors in a critical manner – with a cash flow forecast, the theoretical becomes actual, and a light can be shone on vendors regardless of the type that is bleeding cash from the business but may not be generating significant ROI.
+With a forecast, the amount, timing, magnitude of these disbursements can be readily understood, and this can lead to better processes on the front end in terms of identifying and approving vendors and vendor relationships.

 We have found on numerous occasions that businesses, regardless of whether they are in expansion or contraction mode, have seen the benefits of a cash flow forecast to be significant as it illustrates dispassionately how the resources of the business are being allocated.
 With this knowledge, data-driven decisions can be formulated.

-Once the forecast is prepared, it will be critical for the business to pressure test assumptions on a weekly basis, understanding actual versus forecast receipt/disbursement results versus prior assumptions and most importantly, understanding the reasons behind any key variances (are they permanent or timing in nature and why?).
+Once the forecast is prepared, it will be critical for the business to pressure test assumptions on a weekly basis, understanding actual versus forecast receipt/disbursement results versus prior assumptions, and most importantly, understanding the reasons behind any key variances (are they permanent or timing in nature and why?).
 With the benefit of measurement, forecasts can be further refined for the business while key processes are bolstered, putting the business in a more advantaged position and enhancing the probabilities for future success.

 How Can We Help?

-M4 Advisors is a business advisory firm focused on working for a diverse array of parties with interests in companies facing operational and financial challenges and delivering upon solutions for those key stakeholders.
+M4 Advisors is a business advisory firm focused on working for a diverse array of parties with interests in companies facing operational and financial challenges and delivering solutions for those key stakeholders.
 Our extensive business experience working as operating partners and as executives has provided us with a unique experience set and the ability to seamlessly flex into challenging situations and drive actionable results via three core service lines of business:

 - Turnaround and Restructuring